Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 where $\warp(X, \mathbf{f})$ samples features $X$ with flow $\mathbf{f}$ using bilinear sampling, and $\mathbf{f}^1 = \mathbf{0}$.
 For notational convenience, we write the local transition constraint using $\mathrm{masked\_softmax}$, which sets values beyond a local spatial window to zero.
 In practice, we use optimized correlation filtering kernels to compute Eq.~\ref{eq:att} efficiently, and represent the transition matrices $A_{s,t}^l$ as a sparse matrix.

-\mypar{Loss.} After computing the transition matrices between all pairs of adjacent frames, we sum the contrastive random walk loss over all levels: where $\bar{A}_{s,t}^l$ is defined as in~Eq.~\ref{eq:crw}.
+\mypar{Loss.} After computing the transition matrices between all pairs of adjacent frames, we sum the contrastive random walk loss over all levels: where $\bar{A}_{s,t}^l$ is defined as in~Eq.~\ref{eq:crw} and $n_l$ is the number of nodes in level $l$.
 In our experiments, we use $L = 5$ scales and consider $k \in [2..4]$ length cycles.